 Mississippi Delta Community College participates in the consortium known as the Mississippi Virtual Community College (MSVCC).
 Students may take online courses through the MSVCC that may not be taught through MDCC in the traditional manner.
 Only those courses taught in the traditional format through MDCC are included in the College Catalog/Student Handbook.
-For a complete course listing of online classed through MSVCC go to http://sbcjcweb.sbcjc.cc.ms.us/MsvccVisitor/.
+For a complete course listing of online classes through MSVCC go to https://sbcjcweb.sbcjc.cc.ms.us/ET/SelfService/default.aspx.